 Immediately on return from Wrexham the choir AGM was convened.
 At the beginning of proceeding two cheques for £630 each were presented to Allyson McClean representing Prostate Cancer Uk and to Janie Wallace representing Pretty'n Pink charities.
 The total amount was raised by choir members who made voluntary contributions at each and every Wednesday choir practice.

 Some important changes were made in the composition of the choir committee.
 Trevor Forsthye remains as chairman with Neil Paget as vice chairman, Dick Grey retired after 10 excellent years as secretary with Hubert Greer elected in his place.
 Recently joined new members Gerry McCarry and Paul Mallon join Leslie Simms on committee.

 Now is the time for any churches, or other organisations, considering future events in 2017/2018 and who may wish to engage the choir, to get in touch via the website with the secretary Hubert Greer or telephone 02893323696.

 WILL WING THEIR WAY AWAY ON WEDNESDAY

 That will certainly be the case for the Ballyclare Male Choir.
 They will spend their winter evenings enjoying the health benefits of choral music.

 Each Wednesday evening almost 50 men will indulge in deep breathing exercises and enjoy mental stimulation for a couple of hours.
 They call it singing and find the fun incredibly enjoyable and rewarding

-They also offer the opportunity for some more men to trial the experience on Wed 6th Sept and Wed 13th Sept. at 7.30 pm. in Ballyclare High School.
+They also offer the opportunity for some more men to trial the experience on any Wednesday evening at 7.30pm in Ballyclare High School.